 |Total Hours||120 hours|

 Ohio education providers like Hondros College and The CE Shop offer real estate professional programs that you can complete in just a few months.
-Their classes are offered in livestream, in-person, and online formats.
-Here are the pros and cons of each type of instruction.
+Hondros classes are offered via Livestream, in-person, and online formats.
+They have built-in exam prep and 24/7 access to instructors.

-[Related Article: 5 Best Places to Take Online Real Estate Classes in Ohio in 2021]
+5 Best Real Estate Classes in Ohio for 2022

-Long before you take the Ohio real estate agent exam, you should start talking with brokerages in your area.
-All states require new real estate sales professionals to work under an experienced broker with more training.
-Finding a broker may feel like applying for a job, but the compensation agreement will be different than any job you’ve ever had.
+Long before you take the Ohio real estate agent exam, you should start connecting with brokerages in your area.
+As a new real estate agent, you are required to work under a managing broker in Ohio.

 Real estate agents are only paid when they help a buyer or seller close on a property.
 When you work for a brokerage, you’ll split your commissions with your brokerage.
 Some brokers will require a 50/50 split on commissions in exchange for an office, promotional materials, and other professional benefits.